top of page

 “It provides more evidence in cases of alleged police misconduct,” said James Todd, an associate professor of politics at Palm Beach Atlantic University.
 “To keep police officers more accountable.”

-“There’s often a debate about what really happens when a subject is killed, and the body camera gives us more evidence for evaluating that in the court and in the court of public opinion,” Todd said.
+“There’s often a debate about what happens when a subject is killed, and the body camera gives us more evidence for evaluating that in the court and the court of public opinion,” Todd said.

 While there are many benefits of police using body cameras, there are those who oppose body cameras, too.
 A Fort Lauderdale police officer, who asked to not be identified, says body cameras have added stress to an already stressful job and that the benefits don’t outweigh the cost.